CloudLabs-Samples/EduLabs/Security-ISV/F5/Task 1: Accessing F5 WAF Dashboard.md

 1. Now, you will be able to see the F5 dashboard.

     ![](../images/f5-10.jpg)

-   ### Proceed to Task 2 - Getting started with the Azure Portal

 # 02: Getting started with the Azure Portal